-By spending time in the operating locations and documenting processes, procedures and daily responsibilities of the staff, the franchise operations manual, training programs and operational processes were put in place to be able to not only teach the business model, but to maintain compliance and standards throughout the network.
+By spending time in the operating locations and documenting processes, procedures, and daily responsibilities of the staff, the franchise operations manual, training programs, and operational processes were put in place to be able to not only teach the business model but to maintain compliance and standards throughout the network.

 The Weave Shop had a strong market position with an amazing value proposition to the consumer, this was effectively just transitioned to the value offered to a franchisee.
 By offering value-based services, the units were performing well and proved to be great validation for the prospective franchisee.

 The franchise candidates ranged widely from business people who had previous business experience and looked to the Weave Shop franchise as an exciting and profitable business investment to hair care providers who wanted to start their own business and saw the hair care franchise as an effective tool to help them start their own business.

 This local marketing drove additional franchise interest and new lead generation for franchise investors.
-Large investors began to take notice of the brand’s growing opportunity and franchisees wanted to get markets before they were taken by other franchise investors.
+Large investors began to take notice of the brand’s growth opportunity and franchisees wanted to get markets before they were taken by other franchise investors.
 A strong cooperative marketing initiative was developed and executed to pool advertising funds and allow franchisees to advertise together.

-Operational controls were developed to support franchisees in training and development of their business.
+Operational controls were developed to support franchisees in the training and development of their business.
 As the units expanded to exceed 30 salons, it was clear that there were many variables in managing a hair care franchise system that needed to be defined and controlled in order to present a consistent customer experience in the units.

 The Weave Shop is a perfect example of a competitive market segment that was able to focus on a core demographic and differentiate the brand.
 Through franchising, the business was able to expand quickly and avoid the costs and operational commitments that would have come with new corporate store growth.